Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 \subsection{Recommendation Emails}

 In total, we sent 4,190 recommendations to 79 participants, with 526 unique sites recommended.
-To evaluate the effectiveness of the Site Suggestion emails as a recommendation interface, we analyzed the rate of clicks on recommendations (sec. \ref{sec:click_rate}), the explicit feedback we received from participants (sec. \ref{sec:explicit_rec_feedback}), and the characteristics of the site representations we included in the emails (sec. \ref{sec:recommendation_characteristics}).
+To evaluate the effectiveness of the Site Suggestion emails as a recommendation interface, we analyzed the rate of clicks on recommendations (sec. \ref{sec:click_rate}) and the explicit feedback we received from participants (sec. \ref{sec:explicit_rec_feedback}).